Prompt Engineering · OrevateAI

 • Protein: A good source, typically around 15-20 grams, contributing to the feeling of fullness.

-Expert Tip: When I’m planning a Costco trip and know I’ll be eating at the food court, I make a point to adjust my meals earlier in the day.
-If I know I’m having the hot dog, I’ll opt for lighter, whole foods like salads or lean protein for breakfast and lunch to balance things out.
-It’s all about making conscious trade-offs.
+Expert Tip: When planning a Costco trip and anticipating a food court meal, adjust your earlier meals of the day.
+Opt for lighter, whole foods like salads or lean protein for breakfast and lunch to balance the nutritional intake if you know you’ll be having the hot dog.
+It’s about making conscious dietary trade-offs.

 Kirkland Signature Hot Dog Details